iljateerikorpi/Spotify-Public/docs/index.md

 - Save top items to a csv file.
 - View last played tracks (up to 50).

+I included these features, because they allow for multiple use-cases and sometimes even deleting playlists from the Spotify app won't work.
+They also act as building blocks for future improvements.

 ---

 ## Technologies Used